elsehow/Dissertation/src/index.md

 	IMPT BC: slow creep of mhealth across the digital landscape

+			through three studies, I will explore the contextual meanings of various biosignals in different situations. individual projects will attempt to pinpoint ways in whcih biosignal sharing may yield *uncooperative or anti-social behavioral outcomes*, due to the social context in which data were shared.

+			As sensing devices become more pervasive, as mhealth creeps across the digital landscape, these questions have a big impact both for the people who design interactions with sensors, and for the end-users who buy these devices (buy with money and "buy" with mindhsare, give credence to the data)...........so we need to be careful of these kinds of bad outcomes

+			in the meantime, i want for my three investigations to congeal toward a larger picture that gestures toward these first questions --- how do social interpretations arise from biosensor data? how do these data come to take on socially contextual meanings? this question, which is much larger than my dissertation, has bunches of relevance for anyone who wants to design an mHealth app, or incentivize other people to collect biosensor data....etc.

 ## A discussion of the theoretical and/or empirical background area of the student’s proposed dissertation, including analysis of relevant prior work

 The Apple Watch	has a heartrate sharing feature.

 Now, heartrate has algorithmic meanings; even ones we may not expect [@latvala_longitudinal_2015]. and there are lots of reasons why various parties might be interested in collecting this type of data. companies and consumers. global push toward mhealth and so on. no huge mystires here.
-But allowing users to *share* their heartrate socially - .......
+But allowing users to *share* their heartrate socially.......,,,,,,,,,,,,,

 	- what is supposed to happen?